Kieuhoanh/8-weeks-challenge-with-SQL/Case Study 2: Pizza Runner/Clean Data.md

 	END cancellation
 FROM pizza_runner.runner_orders
 ```
-This is customers_orders_temp table and we will use this table to run all our queries.
+This is runner_orders_temp table and we will use this table to run all our queries.
 ![image](https://user-images.githubusercontent.com/81607668/129472778-6403381d-6e30-4884-a011-737b1eff7379.png)